 Part Two of our staff’s picks for the best new restaurants in Charlotte 2022 starts with Davidson’s milkbread and goes to South End’s Yunta and everything in between.
-We hope you enjoy and if we missed any please contact us with your new restaurant recommendations so we can try them.
+If you searched for “new restaurants Charlotte NC” you’re at the right place.
+This list is truly comprehensive, however if we missed any please contact us with your new restaurant recommendations so we can try them.

 Milkbread is a breath of fresh air in Lake Norman.
 A casual, yet elevated dining experience that offers a wide variety of menu items from nutritious bowls to a classic chicken sandwich, this restaurant has a laid-back, community feel that cannot be beat.